Dzsek/pretense/README.md

 Infantry squads can be deployed the same way.
 Each dropped crate will auto select one of the loaded infantry squads.
 You can prepare a specific squad manually using the `Other->Logistics->Loadmaster` option in the radio menu.
 After your prepared squad is dropped, the next one will be auto selected again, unless you prepare a new one.

+> Note: You do not need any additional scripts for the above to work, everything is included in the mission, you just need to add the aircraft slots.
+The Hercules cargo scripts that come with the module are only needed if you want to deploy the other units that are independent of Pretense.

 ## 3. Missions

 >Note: A reminder on the commands can be accessed using the `Other->Missions->Help` option in the radio, or by creating a map marker anywhere and settings its text to `help`